official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 discussing “concepts” not a draft text.

-141 Letter Rycroft to Sedwill, 9 September 2002, ‘Iraq: Prime Minister’s Phone Call with President Chirac, 9 September’.
+[^141]: Letter Rycroft to Sedwill, 9 September 2002, ‘Iraq: Prime Minister’s Phone Call with President Chirac, 9 September’.

 170

-The Report of the Iraq Inquiry*  To be successful in achieving the return of inspectors, any resolution had to
+*  To be successful in achieving the return of inspectors, any resolution had to
-*  There should be no additional conditions for inspections.142
+*  There should be no additional conditions for inspections.[^142]

 coincide with a credible military timetable to maximise the pressure on Saddam.